Modern Slavery Statement

 Procurement

-We include the following statement in our procurement processes with potential suppliers:
+We include the following statement in our procurement documents with potential suppliers:

 “Modern Slavery Act: London Luton Airport Operations Ltd has a zero-tolerance policy towards human trafficking and modern day slavery.
 As such, we do not and will not support any business who does not comply with the Modern Slavery Act 2015.
 By participating in this bid you are confirming that your company is fully compliant with this.
 Failure to adhere to this will result in your Bid being rejected and possible exclusion from future business.”